rchaser53/application-services/docs/rfcs/sync-manager.md

 probably be made much simpler by initially supporting only per-engine wipe commands.

-## Collections vs engines vs stores vs preferences
+## Collections vs engines vs stores vs preferences vs Apis

 For the purposes of the sync manager, we define: